 To ensure a fast connection, please ensure the following:

 To maximise the quality of the phishing simulation, we recommend including the user characteristics gender and possibly academic degree in the data transfer.
 This information is not standard Azure AD data, but can be created and transferred via an extension attribute.
 We recommend that you update this information if it has not yet been created in your AD.
+You can fill in the attribute for gender as you like (e.g. "m, w, x" or "man, woman, neither").
+Please let us know afterwards which values you have used.
 In principle, however, the simulation also works without this information.
-More detailed information on how the various categories of user data are used in the simulation can be found in our GDPR contract.
+More detailed information on how the various categories of user data are used in the simulation can be found in our Data Processing Agreement.